Miroxygen/recommendation-system/README.md

 This project is a movie recommendation system that uses user ratings to recommend movies.
 It provides two types of recommendations: user-based and item-based, using either Euclidean distance or Pearson correlation for similarity calculations.

+This is a clone from my GitLab account.
+Commit history is not reflected.

 ## Core Functionalities

   -  User-based Recommendations: Recommends movies based on the similarity between users.